“My biggest kick in music – playing or writing – is when I have a problem. Without a problem to solve, how much interest do you take in anything?”

 3. Applying problem-solving tactics

-Now in its 14th printing, the book has earned worldwide praise.
+The book has earned worldwide praise and been reprinted numerous times in both English and foreign-language editions.
 I invite you to take a look.

 © 2016 Gerald Klickstein